jmcook1186/if-scenarios/if-training-course/exercise-5/step1.md

 So what remains is to determine a functional unit and divide your `carbon` value by it to yield SCI.

-Open your manifest (`boilerplate.yml`).
+Open your IMP (`boilerplate.yml`).
 It contains everythign you did to complete the previous exercise, and it calculates `carbon`.

 ## Choosing a functional unit